top of page

 In the UK her poetry has been published on Poetry Wales; datableed; The Hollow Earth; ZARF; Painted, Spoken; The Projectionist Playground and The Writers Cafe.
 In the U.S., her work appeared in Aufgabe; Tigertail, Solitary Plover.
 Virna's work had several poems published in magazines in Latin America and Portugal.

 As a translator, Virna translates poetry from English, Spanish and French to Portuguese, and from Portuguese to English and Spanish.
-She published three titles of Scottish poetry in translation in Brazil, and the work of several Latin American contemporary poets in magazines, anthologies and chapbooks.
-She has recently focused on the translation of Brazilian contemporary poetry to English.
-She has also translated the works of several avant-garde international poets to magazines and anthologies, like Lorine Niedecker, Robert Creeley, Lee Harwood, Mina Loy, Jose Kozer, to name some, and published chapbooks of translations of Paul Éluard and Tristan Tzara.
+She published three titles of Scottish poetry in translation in Brazil, the work of Latin American contemporary poets, and has translated Brazilian contemporary poetry into English.
+Virna has translated the works of several avant-garde international poets to magazines and anthologies, like Lorine Niedecker, Robert Creeley, Lee Harwood, Mina Loy, Jose Kozer, to name some, and published chapbooks of translations of Paul Éluard and Tristan Tzara.

 Links: